 - Pelvic, vaginal, and rectal pain syndromes.

-- Breast cancer, breast implants, and breast reductions.
+- Breast cancer, breast implants, breast reductions, and fibrocystic breasts.

 - Menstrual pain, endometriosis, and fertility issues.